Did you know?

 The Siberian sturgeon (Acipenser baerii) is typically found in northern Russia, living in virtually every river system in Siberia.
 They can grow up to around 2 metres in length, and are long and slender with an elongated snout.
 You can recognise a Siberian sturgeon thanks to its scutes, which are horn-like bones that cover their bodies.

-Who would enjoy this exhibit?
+Who would enjoy Northern Streams?

 Anyone fascinated by the wildlife that lives on our doorstep will be thrilled to take a look around our Northern Streams exhibit.
 Similarly, if you’re interested in the UK’s rivers and waterways, this exhibit can give you a real insight into the environment and the animals that call it home.